Troubleshooting

 • (BMC.DB2.SPE2307)If you receive this error: unzip: not found, while running the workflow in which you used the unzip step and the first released image, 13.01.00.0001-GA, then either remove the unzip step from the workflow or change the workflow image and rerun the workflow.
 The first released image did not include the unzip utility and should not be used with new features after the first released image.

-• When you define a pipeline, we recommend that you use the BMC AMI DevOps step as a separate script.
-Any other bash or shell command after the step might report the script execution result inaccurately in Azure DevOps.
+• When you define an Azure DevOps pipeline, we recommend using the BMC AMI SQL Assurance step as a separate script.
+Running a bash or shell command after the step might cause Azure DevOps to report the script execution result inaccurately.

 • The Azure DevOps pipeline might fail with the following message in the Initialize container step because the container does not stay up.
 Disregard the time stamp and container ID.